This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

-Must see places and things to do on the Isle of Man
+Must see places and quirky things to do on the Isle of Man including the Old Fairy Bridge, a Manx giant, ancient monuments, and the Magnetic Hill

 1. Magnetic Hill

-I’ve been hundreds of times and I still love going, feel free to take a plastic ball to dispel the magnetic theory, but do remember it is a public road and cars do pass there – SAFETY FIRST.
-I’d advise keeping your foot over the brake as the speed picks up pretty sharpish.
+I’ve been hundreds of times, and I still love going, feel free to take a plastic ball to dispel the magnetic theory, but do remember it is a public road, and cars do pass there – SAFETY FIRST.
+I’d advise keeping your foot over the brake as the speed picks up pretty sharp.
 Please also put your hazard warning lights on as other cars may pass by.

 See a video of rolling up Magnetic Hill here.